arronz99/417project/README.md

 The UCI website states that the task of predicting the quality of the wine samples can be treated as either a regression or classification task.

 # Methods

 ## Support Vector Machine

+### Overview of Algorithm
+Support Vector Machine (SVM) is a classification algorithm that aims to construct a hyperplane to separate datapoints by their label.
+Although it is similar to perceptron classification, SVM is significantly stronger than perceptron classifiers.
+Since SVM maximizes the margin, or the distance between the hyperplane and the nearest points on either side, it is more robust when it comes to unseen testing data.
+Furthermore, SVM can address problems that are non-linearly seperable points by taking advantage of feature-space transformations.
+SVM comes in two flavors, hard margin or soft margin, to tackle seperable and non-seperable data, respectively.

+### Implementation of Algorithm

 ## Random Forest Classifier

 There are three main hyperparameters for the random forest classifier: